The agile manifesto consists of guiding principles that help software development teams incorporate feedback and make changes faster.

 Scrum also involves several specialised roles like the product owner and the scrum master who need to be hired or trained separately.
 To add to this, the culture of meetings before and after sprints will have to be slowly integrated into the company.
 This could take significant time and investment to get right.
 Also, failed scrum implementations are a lot more common simply because of a complete overhaul of existing processes.

-Kanban on the other hand focuses on incremental change.
+Kanban on the other hand focuses on incremental change in your organization.
 It can be implemented fairly quickly and requires fairly minimal management buy-in.
 If you are looking to get started with agile and make gradual progress towards becoming more efficient, Kanban might be your best bet.